Perception Gaps: The Expensive Truth About High-Trust Teams

 Trust Environment: Whether people feel safe to question and challenge the consensus mechanisms surrounding strategic objectives.

-This matrix reveals four dangerous patterns teams fall into:
+The Cognitive Trust Matrix reveals four patterns that teams fall into:

 - Cognitive Battlefield: Diverse thinking but low trust = competing perspectives and fragmentation